isomerpages/mol-services/_move-house/03d-community-activities.md

 -	Check your Account
 -	Pay fees

 *Tip: If you do not have an account with our library, you can register [here](https://account.nlb.gov.sg/?type=register).
-Go to Membership - Registration > Singaporeans and PRs *
+Go to Membership - Registration > Singaporeans and PRs.*

 The National Library Board (NLB) Singapore also organises events and programmes that are family-friendly.
 Check the latest events and programmes [here](https://www.nlb.gov.sg/golibrary2/c/30307529/).